facile-it/JSONAPI/documentation/usage.md

 ### `JSONAPI.ResourceObject`

-Once you have a `ResourceObjectDescription`, you _create_, _encode_, and _decode_ `ResourceObjects` that "fit the description".
+Once you have a `ResourceObjectDescription`, you _create_, _encode_, and _decode_ `ResourceObjects` that "fit the description."
 If you have a `CreatableRawIdType` (see the section on `RawIdType`s below) then you can create new `ResourceObjects` that will automatically be given unique Ids, but even without a `CreatableRawIdType` you can encode, decode and work with resource objects.

 The `ResourceObject` and `ResourceObjectDescription` together with a `JSONAPI.Meta` type and a `JSONAPI.Links` type embody the rules and properties of a JSON API *Resource Object*.